travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 layout: en_enterprise

 ---
 Welcome to the Travis CI Enterprise Operations Manual!
-This a living document which provides guidelines and suggestions for troubleshooting your Travis CI Enterprise instance.
+This document provides guidelines and suggestions for troubleshooting your Travis CI Enterprise instance.
 If you have questions about a specific situation, please get in touch with us via [enterprise@travis-ci.com](mailto:enterprise@travis-ci.com).

-This document is made of multiple topics.
-Each topic is a common problem which we've seen ocurring on a regular basis over the time.
-The section will guide you through it helping you to resolve it.
-If the problem couldn't be resolved you'll find instructions on how to proceed at the bottom of the document.
+This document provides guidelines and suggestions for troubleshooting your Travis CI Enterprise instance.
+Each topic contains a common problem, and a suggested solution.
+If the solution does not work, please [contact support](#contact-support).

 Throughout this document we'll be using the following terms to refer to the two components of your Travis CI Enterprise installation:

 - `Platform machine`: The virtual machine that runs most of the Travis web components.
 This is the machine your domain is pointing to.
 - `Worker machine`: The worker machine(s) run your builds.

-> Please note that this guide is geared towards non-HA setups right now.
+> Please note that this guide is geared towards non-High Availability (HA) setups right now.

 ## Backups